Understanding Heroin Addiction

 Heroin is processed from morphine, a naturally-occurring substance derived from the poppy plant.
 Diamorphine, as the drug is referred to medically, is used as a potent painkiller, reserved for treating severe pain.
 (The drug is referred to as “heroin” only in its illegal form.)
 The drug’s highly addictive nature makes it one of the most heavily-regulated and monitored of physician-prescribed drugs.

-Affect on the mind
+Heroin effect on the mind

 Because іt еntеrѕ thе brаіn ѕо rаріdlу, hеrоіn іѕ раrtісulаrlу addictive, both рѕусhоlоgісаllу аnd physically.
 Hеrоіn аbuѕеrѕ rероrt fееlіng a ѕurgе оf euphoria or “ruѕh,” fоllоwеd bу a twilight state оf sleep аnd wаkеfulnеѕѕ.

-Affect on the body
+Heroin effect on the body

 With regular heroin use, tolerance to the drug develops.
 Once this happens, the abuser must use more heroin to achieve the same intensity.
 As higher doses of the drug are used over time, physical dependence and addiction to the drug develop.
 Physical symptoms of heroin use include: drowsiness, respiratory depression, constricted pupils, nausea, a warm flushing of the skin, dry mouth, and heavy extremities.